digital-land/digital-land.info/application/templates/pages/guidance/specifications/article-4-direction.md

 ### end-date

-If applicable, the date that the article 4 direction was no longer in effect, written in `YYYY-MM-DD` format.
+Where the article 4 direction is [no longer valid](https://standards.planning-data.dev/principles/#we-shouldn%E2%80%99t-delete-entries-in-a-register), this should be the date that it was no longer in effect, written in `YYYY-MM-DD` format.
 If this does not apply, leave the cell blank.

 Example: `1999-01-20`